 Fundrise investors pay two annual fees:

-These fees total 1% annually and are competitive with other online investment platforms.
+Combined, the annual servicing fee and annual asset management fee are 1% and are very competitive with other online investment platforms.

 Types Of Fundrise Portfolios